Granisle Crafters Hut to stay open until Christmas this year - BC Local News

 “It is all local art, done by local crafters in Granisle and we have a good variety of stuff and we are staying open for extra weekends because this year there are no other crafting fairs or sales happening anywhere in the town.
 Usually there are other sales that happen but this year there is nothing.
 So we decided we would stay open,” Cathy Hass, the treasurer who is also in-charge of ensuring things go smoothly at the Crafters Hut.

-Hass told Houston Today that the cooperative has been going on for over 30 years in the community where talented people from the community get a chance to sell the crafts they make.
+Hass told Lakes District News that the cooperative has been going on for over 30 years in the community where talented people from the community get a chance to sell the crafts they make.
 The artists pay a small commission to have their work displayed and sold however those artists who volunteer their time to sit at the booth and take charge of the sales, are excused from paying any commission.

 With a current total of 15 artists with the hut, this year has been a great year for the crafters according to Hass.